-- 19.1 Any services to the public provided under contracts or arrangements between the Assembly Commission and third parties (such as recruitment agencies, catering companies, consultants, contractors etc.) will comply with the relevant parts of this Scheme. - 19.2 We ensure that all our contractors understand our commitment to promoting bilingualism and not only conform to our standards but also seek opportunities to enhance bilingual services. - 9.3 All our procurement documents note our Scheme and our commitment to providing bilingual services.
-They also note the requirements for third parties to comply with the Scheme. - 19.4 Our contract notices state that we welcome tenders in Welsh or English.
-Invitations to tender are sent to suppliers in their language of choice.
+- 19.1 Any contracts or arrangements between the Assembly Commission and third parties (such as recruitment agencies, catering companies, consultants, contractors etc.) to provide services to the public, will comply with the relevant parts of this Scheme. - 19.2 We ensure that all our contractors understand our commitment to promoting bilingualism and not only conform to our standards but also seek opportunities to enhance bilingual services. - 19.3 All our procurement documents note our Scheme and our commitment to providing bilingual services.
+They also note the requirements for third parties to comply with the Scheme. - 19.4 Invitations to tender are sent to suppliers bilingually in their language of choice where known.
 Unless all those involved in the process are able to work bilingually, for the purposes of internal evaluation, any tender bids completed in Welsh will be translated into English.